azsk/AzTS-docs/MMA Removal Utility/README.md

 Estimated average cost for a single run (both discovery and removal phase) of utility on a scope of approx 100K VMs is less than 5$.
 It is important to consider that if you choose to retain inventory or process logs, the cost may increase depending on the selected retention period.

-### **5. How much time AzTS MMA Discovery and Removal Utility will take to remove MMA agnets?**
+### **5. How much time AzTS MMA Discovery and Removal Utility will take to remove MMA agents?**
-Estimated average time required for a single run (both discovery and removal phase) of utility on a scope of approx 100K VMs is around 30 Mins.
+Estimated average time required for a single run (both discovery and removal phase) of utility on a scope of approx. 100K VMs is around 30 Mins.

 ### **6. How I can get list of all the VMs available in configured scope(s)?**
 VMs inventory is collected in Log Analytics workspace.
 To list all VMs discovered by utility, go to Log Analytics workspace created during setup --> Select Logs and run following query: